-One study showed that when people eat twice as much calories from carbs than from protein (a protein to carb ratio of 1:2), their testosterone and DHT levels shoot up.
+One study showed that when people eat twice as many calories from carbs than from protein (a protein to carb ratio of 1:2), their testosterone and DHT levels shoot up.

 We get too little of two of the main amino acids for hair and beard growth, which are; glycine and proline.
 These are the actual collagen proteins that your body uses to produce hair, skin, and nails.
 And the fact that we lack them in our diets slows down our natural beard growth abilities.

-I get that it’s not that enjoyable to start eating animal organs and bone cartiledge, but let me tell you that there’s also an easier way to get more glycine and proline…
+I get that it’s not that enjoyable to start eating animal organs and bone cartilage, but let me tell you that there’s also an easier way to get more glycine and proline.

 5. Brazil Nuts